hqakhtar/PakistanMap/README.md

 | 6 | Khyber Pakhtunkhwa | KP |
 | 7 | Punjab | Punjab |
 | 8 | Sindh | Sindh |

+## GeoJSON File
+All the geojson data is set in a variable called "pak".